Get a good night’s sleep outdoors by staying dry, comfortable and on the level.

 A better plan?
 Pitch the tent perpendicular to the drop (one side lower than the other).
-Then, level your trail mattress by placing clothes under the downhill side.
+Then, level your sleeping pad by placing clothes under the downhill side.
 You’re creating a “level trough” that’s much more comfortable to sleep in than a “hammock.”

 PROTECT AGAINST FLOWING GROUNDWATER

-If you’re pitched in a low spot and it rains hard enough, groundwater will flow into your tent.
-Old-timers controlled water flow by digging a trench around their tent—a procedure that causes serious soil erosion and, consequently, has become illegal everywhere.
-Instead, place an over-size plastic ground cloth insideyour tent.
+If you’ve pitched your tent in a low spot and it rains hard enough, groundwater will flow into your tent.
+Old-timers controlled water flow by digging a trench around their tent — a procedure that causes serious soil erosion and, consequently, has become illegal everywhere.
+Instead, place an over-sized plastic ground cloth inside your tent.
 Make the ground cloth large enough to flow about a foot up the sidewalls of your tent.

 COVER YOUR SLEEPING PAD

-On summer nights, you might want to forego the sleeping bag and lay directly on your air mattress or foam pad—except the plastic/nylon covering on these pads becomes too hot and sticky.
+On summer nights, forego the sleeping bag and lay directly on your air mattress or foam pad — except the plastic/nylon covering on these pads becomes too hot and sticky.
 The solution: Make a fitted-cotton flannel cover for your pad.
 The cotton wicks away sweat, guards against punctures, and prevents the pad from sliding around on the slick plastic groundsheet below.

 Cliff Jacobson is a Distinguished Eagle Scout and the author of more than a dozen top-selling outdoors books.